I am asked many questions about intermittent fasting on a daily basis. Here are the answers to the most frequently asked questions.

 20. What protein powder do you use?

-I'm a fan of BSN Syntha-6 Edge.
-My taste buds love this whey protein powder, and it's ideal for women (it has less calories, fat and carbs than Syntha-6).
-Try my favourite recipe:
+My favourite is BSN Syntha-6 Edge.
+This whey protein powder tastes amazing, and it's ideal for women (it has less calories, fat and carbs than Syntha-6).
+Click here to read my protein powder reviews.
+Note that I'm sponsored by BSN.

 21. Will fasting catabolize my muscle?